tvu2/potential-octo-funicular/proposal.md

 Depending on the input data, the output can be different.
 Below is some examples of outputs produced by our Kitchen Manager Application:
 * List of all ingredients in the inventory (inventory.csv).
 * Detail of an ingredient with the following properties: ID, name, description, category (eg. Meat, Vegetable, Dry,etc.), quantity, units, location (Room, Freezer, Fridge).
-* List of all recipes in the cookbook
+* List of all recipes in the cookbook.
 * Detail of a recipe with name, list of ingredients, the required quantities, and instruction how to make the recipe.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.